-CSP's WIOA Youth Program defines "A youth who is unable to compute or solve problems, or read, write, or speak English at a level necessary to function on the job, in the individual's family or in society" as youth determined as basic skills deficient, documented as having a disability or considered limited English proficient.
+CSP's WIOA Youth Program defines "A youth who is unable to compute or solve problems, or read, write, or speak English at a level necessary to function on the job, in the individual's family or in society" by having TABE test scores below or at an 8.0 for either reading or total math.

 As part of the program eligibility, students are assessed through TABE tests to determine level of knowledge and comprehension of the English language.
-Through this assessment, a student scoring below a 9th grade level would be identified as basic skills deficient.
+Through this assessment, a student is considered basic skills deficient if he/she scores at or below the 8th grade level on the math, reading and language arts.